Last Updated on February 2, 2023 by Mark Ferguson

 There are many turn-key rental property providers throughout the United States.
 Some companies are specific to local markets such as Memphis, Ohio, Missouri, Florida, Texas, Chicago, and Wisconsin while other companies have properties all over the country.
 The properties vary in price, rent, financing options, and returns, but a good turn-key property will cash flow.
 Even with cash flow, I would advise investors to spend time researching the property manager and the area they want to invest in before buying any turnkey property.

 A Google search for turnkey rentals will get many results for property managers and houses for sale that are not rented.
 I have spent a lot of time researching turnkey companies and have met with turnkey companies in person.
+I have met a lot of turnkey company operators and only met a couple that I trust!
 Fill out the form below and I will refer a company to you I trust.
 Your information will not be given to anyone or used for anything except a turn-key rental property company to talk to you about turn-key rentals.

 Do I invest in long-distance turn-key rental properties?